Shopify/shopify-app-template-remix/README.md

 But!
 If you're ready for life on the bleeding edge and your project can take that... we'd love your feedback.

+## Requirements

+Before setting up, you'll need to have a local version of `shopify-api-js` built.
+To do that:

+1. Run `dev clone shopify-api-js`
+1. Run `yarn && yarn build && npm pack`
+1. Run `dev cd shopify-app-template-remix`

 ## Set up

 1. Install dependencies: `pnpm/yarn/npm install`.